dostundegil/DapperOnionArchitecturePortfolio/README.md

 <a name="readme-top"></a>
-#  Portfolio - .NET CORE TRAVEL PROJECT :+1:
+#  Portfolio - .NET CORE PROJECT :+1:

 A simple portfolio website that I created to reinforce my knowledge of Dapper and onion architecture.